CO@Work 2024

 When families of related LP problems are to be solved, most notably as subproblems when solving MIPs, efficient implementations of the simplex algorithm are used.
 This lecture will discuss the reasons for this, and give an overview of the most important algorithmic variants and computational techniques for their implementation.

-11:15 Qi Huangfu Linear Programming: Barrier and First Order Methods
+11:15 Joachim Dahl Linear Programming: Barrier and First Order Methods (slides) (video)

 14:15